Top 22 NBA Players Who Didn’t Go To College

 A large number of NBA high school draftees have scaled through the supposed turmoils of early drafting.
 You might be familiar with some of them or even idolize them.

-This post will reveal the top ten NBA players who never went to college and an extra ten-man list of honorable mentions.
+This post will reveal the top 12 NBA players who never went to college and an extra ten-man list of honorable mentions.
 Finally, the last section of this post will give a well-detailed write-up about NBA’s current rule on high school draftees.

 Top 12 NBA Players Who Never Went To College